slint-ui/slint/docs/language/index.rst

 There are three different pathways to get started with Slint:

-1. `SlintPad <https://slint.dev/editor>`_ - Use this to get a feel of the Slint design markup language.
+1. `SlintPad <https://slint.dev/editor>`_ - Use this to get a feel of the Slint language.
    This is a web browser-based tool where you can try Slint out.

 2. As a UI Designer, working with Slint files locally, we recommend the following combination of software tools: